idchiang/idchiang.github.io/research.md

 + A catalog of HI 21 cm emission in nearby galaxies observed with VLA

+    I am calibrating and imaing the new HI 21 cm data observed with VLA in the EveryTHINGS project (P.I.: Karin M. Sandstrom; Chiang et al. in prep.).
+The EveryTHINGS project maps the HI 21 cm line in all galaxies well-resolved by *Herschel* observatory without an HI map after the VLA upgrade in the 1990's.
+This project has triple sample size of the successful THINGS project (Walter et al. 2008), and will expand the galaxies available for spatial resolved dust-to-gas ratio (D/G) studies.
+The image cube of NGC4496A has already been used in Sun et al. (2020).

 + Dust Properties in the Local Group

     As you might already notice, I love nearby galaxies, and so do my colleagues.
 We fit the dust properties in four Local Group galaxies and study how dust mass and temperature varies within and across galaxies.
 We found that when we degrade the reoslution to mimic distant galaxies, we tend to get a warmer mass-weighted temperature (Utomo & Chiang et al. 2019).
 We also study the spatial power spectra of these maps, and find a single power-law and point source component fits well to our data.
 This suggests that the spatial power spectrum does not constrain the disc scale height (Koch & Chiang et al. 2020).